yue/node-gui/README.md

 which is shipped by most distributions), and then GTK+ development headers are needed.

-On fedora, you can do
+To install the dependencies, on fedora, you can do

 ````
 yum install gcc-c++ gtk+-devel
 ````

-On ubuntu
+Or on ubuntu

 ````
 sudo apt-get install build-essential libgtk2.0-dev